Dyson Ball Animal 2 vs Shark Navigator Lift-Away Professional (NV356E)

 Frequently Asked Questions

-The Dyson Ball Animal 2 has a slight edge with more powerful suction and a specialized tangle-free turbine tool, but the Shark Navigator handles pet hair very effectively at a much lower price point.
-Both include pet-specific attachments and perform well on furniture and stairs.
+The Dyson Ball Animal 2 edges ahead with more powerful suction and its tangle-free turbine tool, but honestly, the Shark Navigator handles pet hair extremely well for way less money.
+Both come with pet attachments and work great on furniture and stairs.
+Unless you're dealing with several large dogs, the Shark will do the job.